gavinmcfarland/plugma-deprecated/README.md

 # Plugma

-Plugma is a small framework for creating Figma Plugins.
-It provides some features and syntastic sugar for making it easier to develop and maintain plugins.
+Plugma is a small framework for making it easier to develop and maintain Figma Plugins.

+## Features
+- Convenient methods for message handling, menu commands, showing UI and more
+- A single reference for managing plugin state across multiple commands
+- Automatic version management so you can upgrade documents and nodes created by past versions of your plugin

 ## Example